 Mike Zalewski: Bound for Germany

-Zalewski signed a contract with Straubing of DEL-Germany on Monday, TSN reports.
+Zalewski signed a contract with Straubing of Germany's DEL on Monday, TSN reports.

-The New York native defied the odds by cracking the Canucks roster as an undrafted free agent back in 2013-14, but he'd appear in just six total NHL games sprinkled over the last three seasons.
-Even if he eventually jumps back to the North American stage, It goes without saying that Zalewski can be ignored in any fantasy format.
+The New York native defied the odds by cracking the Canucks' roster as an undrafted free agent back in 2013-14, but he ended up appearing in just six total NHL games sprinkled over the last three seasons.
+Even if he eventually jumps back to the North American stage, Zalewski can be ignored in fantasy.

 More News